Ryan Giggs: Family

 Giggs is the son of former rugby union and Wales international rugby league footballer Danny Wilson.
 Giggs was christened Ryan Joseph Wilson but as a teenager changed his surname to that of his mother after his parents separated.
 Giggs is said to have inherited his balance and athleticism from his father.
+He is a distant cousin of the Barbados international footballer Curtis Hutson.

 Giggs married his long-time partner, Stacey Cooke, in a private ceremony on 7 September 2007.
 They have two children, both born in Salford, and lived in Worsley, Greater Manchester, close to where the player grew up.
 Giggs and Cooke divorced in 2017.
+His son Zach Giggs is also a footballer.

 Giggs conducted an eight-year affair with his brother Rhodri's wife, Natasha.
 The affair resulted in members of Giggs' family repudiating their former ties to Ryan; after Ryan was appointed as manager of the Wales national team, his father Danny said he was "ashamed" of him and that "I can't even bring myself to use his name".